yeti-switch/doc/docs/en/quick_start.rst

             Dst number                   380487050321
    ==============================  =====================

 As a result two records will be shown, where the first record is an actual record of Call Profile that will be send to the Yeti/SEMS node for making call.
-This Call Profile has Initial and Next Rates of Dealpeer and Destination that were newly created.
+This Call Profile has Initial and Next Rates of Dealpeer that was newly created.
 Full log of call processing also will be shown under the resulting records.
+In our example we'll still receive 1.5 monetary units per minute from Customer after the initial interval and 3 monetary units during initial interval, but will pay less to the Vendor.
+So, in case of call with ten minutes length the profit will be (3-1)+(10-1)*(1.5-0.5) = 11 monetary units (16.5 will be received from the Customer and 5.5 will be paid to the Vendor).

 .. note::